 Ladies, I want you to know something, it can be completely normal for your menstrual cycle to vary in length slightly from month to month!
-Ovulation may come a day before or a day later than normal some cycles.
+Ovulation may come a day before or a day later even in normal some cycles.
 We actually expect to see natural variations between menstrual cycles.
 Early ovulation can be concerning, however, when/if it consistently happens.
 Early ovulation causing a shortened follicular phase is a concern we sometimes hear about.
 But what does it really mean for your fertility health?
+In this guide we’ll cover the causes and effects of early ovulation and a shortened follicular phase; and how to encourage balanced menstrual health naturally including fertility herbs, lifestyle changes, stress management and how to support optimal egg health.

 What is the follicular phase?